lafka/edam/README.md

 ## Features coming to you soon:

-+ Variations of dependencies based on env, allows for using package different versions during development/testing/prod/etc
 + Compiles to single binary without requirement for erlang (maybe?)
 + Release signing / key trust for packages
 + Isolated checkout, dependency will checkout required deps on it's